nephio-project/docs/content/en/docs/porch/package-orchestration.md

 The deployment mechanism is responsible for deploying the configuration packages from a repository and affecting the live state.
 Because the configuration is stored in standard repositories (Git, and in the future OCI), the deployment component is pluggable.
-By default, [configsync][https://cloud.google.com/kubernetes-engine/enterprise/config-sync/docs/overview] is the deployment mechanism used by CaD Core implementation.
+By default, [Config Sync](https://cloud.google.com/kubernetes-engine/enterprise/config-sync/docs/overview) is the deployment mechanism used by CaD Core implementation.
 However, other deployment mechanisms can be also used.